zicht/zss/docs/theming/colors.md

 # Colors

 ZSS contains utility classes for setting text and background colors.
+Also included are classes to change the text and background colors when an element is hovered.

 It does not come with any defined colors except for black, white and transparent.

 ## Source files